nychealth/EH-dataportal/content/data-stories/streets/index.md

 title: "Environments matter: the road to street safety in NYC"
 date: 2020-09-20T10:54:51-04:00
 draft: false
-seo_title: "The road to street safety in NYC."
+seo_title: "The road to street safety in NYC"
 seo_description: "A data story on safety for pedestrians and cyclists."
 tags:
 categories: ["transportation","healthoutcomes","neighborhoods"]